Paul Caddis

-Paul McLean Caddis (born 19 April 1988) is a Scottish football coach and former professional footballer who played in more than 350 professional matches at club level and represented his country at youth and senior levels.
-Having predominantly played as either a right back or right winger, he could also play as a left back or anywhere across the midfield, due to his versatility and his ambidexterity.
+Paul McLean Caddis (born 19 April 1988) is a Scottish football coach and former professional footballer who is manager of National League North side Hereford.
+Caddis played in more than 350 professional matches at club level and represented his country at youth and senior levels.
+Having predominantly played as either a right back or right winger, he could also play as a left back or anywhere across the midfield, due to his versatility and his ability with both feet.
 He has played for both Celtic and Swindon Town in all positions, apart from striker and goalkeeper.

 Caddis started his career with Scottish Premier League club Celtic.
 He broke into the first team during the 2007–08 season, but never managed to hold down a starting place over the next few years.
 He spent the second half of the 2008–09 season on loan to Dundee United.
 Caddis was sold to English League One club Swindon Town in August 2010.
 He spent the 2012–13 season on loan to Birmingham City, joined the club on a permanent contract in September 2013, and in the final match of that season, he scored the stoppage-time goal that saved the team from relegation from the Championship.

 After three-and-a-half seasons in his second spell with Birmingham, his contract was cancelled by mutual consent in January 2017.
 A short spell with Bury of League One preceded a season with Blackburn Rovers and seven months with Bradford City.
 He rejoined Swindon Town in November 2019, played his last match in 2021, and announced his retirement a year later.

 Caddis played regularly for the Scotland under-21 team and also captained the side.
 He made his full international debut for Scotland in 2016.

-He joined Fleetwood Town as an academy coach in 2021.
+Having joined Fleetwood Town as an academy coach in 2021, he was then appointed as manager of Hereford in April 2023, in his first managerial role.

-Early life
+Early and personal life

 Paul Caddis was born in Irvine, North Ayrshire, on 19 April 1988 and attended St Joseph's Academy in Kilmarnock.
+His older brother, Ryan, and younger brother Liam played League football in Scotland football, and the youngest, Dylan, was on Kilmarnock's books as a youngster and played for Clyde in the Scottish Cup.
+In the 2016–17 season, all three of his brothers were playing together at Scottish junior club Ardrossan Winton Rovers.
+He is married with two daughters.

+Caddis was playing youth football for Ayrshire Rangers when he was scouted by and signed for Rangers.
+He spent two years in Rangers' youth system before moving on to Celtic, the team he supported.